davidrumseymapcenter/overlaying-the-past/pages/framework-overview.md

 ### Other Vanilla Code Libraries

-We've chosen Mapbox to work with today, but there are other vanilla JavaScript libraries for you to use for web maps.
+We've chosen Mapbox GL JS to work with today, but there are other vanilla JavaScript libraries for you to use for web maps.

-- [Leaflet](https://leafletjs.com/{:target="_blank"}) - Old reliable, free, open, no accounts needed.
-Minimal code that still works!
+- [Leaflet](https://leafletjs.com/{:target="_blank"}) - Reliable, free, open, no accounts needed.
+Minimal code that works!
-- [OpenLayers](https://openlayers.org/){:target="\_blank"} - Another old reliable that has been actively developed recently.
+- [OpenLayers](https://openlayers.org/){:target="\_blank"} - Another mature and reliable library active development.
 Free and open.
-- [MapLibre](https://maplibre.org/){:target="\_blank"} - Newish platform with active development.
+- [MapLibre](https://maplibre.org/){:target="\_blank"} - TypeScript library with active development.
 Free and open.
 - [D3](https://d3js.org/){:target="\_blank"} - D3.js (Data Driven Documents) has a steep learning curve, but allows for very elegant styling and interactions.

 ### Other Popular Web Map Frameworks